Skip To Main Content

 1. Regular Assessments

-● Diagnostic Assessments: Tools like myIGDIs, KRA, FastBridge, and i-Ready diagnostics are administered 3 times throughout the school year to evaluate our scholars’ reading levels and identify specific areas of need.
+• Diagnostic Assessments: Tools like myIGDIs(PK), KRA (K), FastBridge (K-5), Derivita, and i-Ready (K-5) diagnostics are administered 3 times throughout the school year to evaluate our scholars’ reading levels and identify specific areas of need.

-● Formative Assessments: Ongoing classroom assessments, including running records and informal observations, provide real-time insights into our scholars’ progress.
+• Formative Assessments: Ongoing classroom assessments, including running records and informal observations (particularly in CKLA Skills), provide real-time insights into our scholars’ progress.

 2. Data Analysis Meetings